|

 The

-Newark, NJ.
+Newark to Philadelphia.
 Such exotic locales!
 And Newark!

 The

-white cartridge has a matching white label,
+white cartridge has a matching white label that is slowly

-sadly browning with age.
+browning with age.
 The label shows the

-a mysterious "T-30" is handwritten
+a mysterious "T-30" handwritten

 in the corner.